MARFAM is an active participant in the work of the SACBC Family Life Desk through provision of some of the resource materials used by the Desk.

 For details contact the MARFAM office 011 789 5449 or SACBC Family Life Desk at firstname.lastname@example.org

 A family liturgical calendar is produced annually as a basis for ministry, family education and enrichment through supplementary resources.
-The 2011 theme PEACE ON EARTH BEGINS AT HOME has taken its focus from the 2nd African Synod.
-The 2012 theme is DAY BY DAY WITH GOD AND FAMILY and is accompanied by a series of small booklets of “thoughts for the day.”
+The 2015 theme Marriage and Family, committed to Love and Life has taken its theme indirectly from the 2014 and 2015 Synods on the Family.
+The Year Planner is accompanied by a series of small booklets of “thoughts for the day.”

 The themes of the Family calendar are also used as a basis for ministering to families over the months.